PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 ## The big picture

-We start off with a given library (hpp/cpp files) and plan to enabling that library via a module but with minimal changes to the original files.
+We start off with a given library (hpp/cpp files) and plan to enable importing that library via a module but with minimal changes to the original files.
-The module will include the libraries hpp _and_ cpp files and export only the API entities.
+The module will include the library's hpp _and_ cpp files and export only the API entities.
 For that we will need to introduce some macros that split the files into seperate sections (e.g. std includes, library includes, external includes, non-include content).

 On the CMake side of the business we introduce an option (e.g. `-D ENABLE_MODULES=ON/OFF`) and employ `target_sources(..
 FILE_SET CXX_MODULES ..)` to work with modules.